 Arts and Culture in Miami Beach

-The Miami Beach Broadway Series always brings vibrant plays and musicals to the Jackie Gleason Theater and the new millennium is no exception.
+The Miami Beach Broadway Series always brings vibrant plays and musicals to the Jackie Gleason Theater.
 In Coral Gables, the restored Miracle Theatre hosts Actors’ Playhouse.
-Drama, music and comedy sets the stage for The Coconut Grove Playhouse, plus more theater groups emerge daily in South Florida, among others the GableStage, Area Stage Company, New Theatre and Teatro Avante.
+Drama, music, and comedy set the stage for The Coconut Grove Playhouse, plus more theater groups emerge daily in South Florida, among others GableStage, Area Stage Company, New Theatre, and Teatro Avante.

-Other resident dance companies such as Freddick Bratcher & Company, Mary Street Dance Theatre and Momentum Dance Company reflect our cultural diversity with fresh, daring choreography.
+The Florida PhilharmonicMiami City Ballet is well known for blending classical ballet with the avant-garde.
+Other resident dance companies such as Freddick Bratcher & Company, Mary Street Dance Theatre, and Momentum Dance Company reflect cultural diversity with fresh, daring choreography.

-Recognized for its excellence by the National Endowment for the Arts, the Miami Symphony Orchestra presents high quality symphonic music.
-The Concert Association of Florida, the state’s largest presenter of world-renowned classical orchestras, musicians and dance companies, features a spectacular lineup.
-Florida Grand Opera features a wide variety of impressive works with first-class international performers
+Recognized for its excellence by the National Endowment for the Arts, the Miami Symphony Orchestra presents high-quality symphonic music.
+The Concert Association of Florida, the state’s largest presenter of world-renowned classical orchestras, musicians, and dance companies, features a spectacular lineup.
+Florida Grand Opera presents a wide variety of works with first-class international performers.

 Historical Museum of Southern Florida